Museum of Byzantine Culture: Room 6: The Byzantine Castle

 The Byzantine castles were built in strategically important locations.
 In order to protect their inhabitants and people from the surrounding area, even during a long period of a siege in war time, they had all the necessary facilities of a city.
 The archaeological finds displayed are from different castles of Macedonia.
 A video informs the visitor about the castles of Macedonia and Thrace.
 The exhibition in room 6 was opened in 2000.

-Room 7: The Twilight of Byzantium (1204-1453)
+Room 7: The Twilight of Byzantium (1204–1453)

 The late Byzantine period is noticed by his artists and their works of art.
-It especially focuses on the Slavic neighbors of Greece and the monastic republic of Athos.
+It especially focuses on the Slavic neighbors of Greece and the monastic community of Mount Athos.
 Since 2002 the works of art have been exhibited.

 Room 8: Dori Papastratos Collection

 The collection was donated to the museum in 1994.
 In addition to wooden and copper printing plates, more than 200 prints from the 18th to the 19th century can be seen.
 Some prints were taken from the permanent exhibition of the museum and are exhibited in other museums, abroad and within Greece.